 Located on New Vernon Road, north of Meyersville Circle.

 Meyersville Basketball Court

 Entrance to the Hicks' Tract at the end of Knollandale Road, Millington.
-Open space and trails that run from Millington behind the Millington School to Stirling.
+Hicks' Tract consists of open space and trails that run from Millington behind the Millington School to Stirling.
 During the fall of 2014, as part of an Eagle Scout project, members of Pack 56 worked on existing trails and established new trails within Hicks' Tract.
 For a copy of the trails map in Hicks Tract, please click here:

 Hicks' Tract Trail Map